floooh/oryol/code/Modules/Core/README.md

 * **intptr, uintptr**: an integer with as many bits as a pointer (32 or 64 bits)
 * **uchar**: an unsigned 8-bit character

-Use the standard wchar_t for wide-characters, but be aware that this is 2 bytes on Windows, and 4 bytes everwhere else.
+Use the standard wchar_t for wide-characters, but be aware that this is 2 bytes on Windows, and 4 bytes everywhere else.

 The following constants are defined (all resolve to -1):